 AVAILABLE FOR JV

-The Haldane property is an under-explored high-grade silver property in historic silver mining region.
-The 7,665 ha property hosts structurally-controlled, silver veins located within the Keno Hill silver district in the central Yukon.
+The Haldane property is an under-explored high-grade silver property in a historic silver mining region.
+The 8,164 ha property hosts structurally-controlled silver veins and is located in the Keno Hill silver district in the central Yukon, within the traditional territory of the First Nation of Na-Cho Nyak Dun (“FNNND’).
 The Keno Hill silver deposits produced over 200 million ounces of silver in a long history of mining from 1913 to 1989, with production recommencing briefly from 2011-2013.
 The Haldane property is well situated approximately 25 km west of the main Keno Hill deposits.
-Mineralization is controlled by northerly trending structures, and consists of galena, sphalerite and tetrahedrite-tennantite in quartz-siderite gangue.
+Mineralization is controlled by northerly trending structures and consists of galena, sphalerite and tetrahedrite-tennantite in quartz-siderite gangue.

 The best mineralization found to date occurs where the mineralized structures cut the Keno Hill quartzite unit, below the Robert Service Thrust.
 This is almost identical to the setting for mineralization at the main Keno Hill deposits.

 The Keno Hill District is located in a mining friendly jurisdiction and ranks as one of the highest grade silver districts in the world.
 The Yukon government Minfile (2003) production statistics for the period of 1913-1989 indicate that 4.87 million tonnes were mined at an average grade of 1,389 grams/tonne (g/t) silver, 5.62% lead and 3.14% zinc.
 Over 65 deposits and prospects have been identified in the district.
 Most occur within the Keno Hill quartizite as structurally-controlled veins in proximity to the Robert Service Thrust.